Advanced-Computer-Lab-2022/Ninjas/README.md

 ## Build Status

 On the 2nd of January 2023, the project will be completed and **not** deployed.
-Most if not all of the errors are handled in the code except for a problem in the reports' follow up not being responsive; users should not worry about anything going wrong on their part.
+Most if not all of the errors are handled in the code except for a problem in the reports' follow up not being responsive and that the user till now can sign up even if confirmed password is not correct.
+Otherwise, users should not worry about anything going wrong on their part.
 In the unlikely event, if a problem occurs, feel free to file a ticket and the bug shall be fixed as soon as possible.

 ## Code Style